YehyaMn/API-Google-Cloud-BKUP/README.md

 Google Drive Automation Script for Legacy Systems
 -------------------------------------------------------
 **Project Scope**
-This project provides a Python-based solution for automating file uploads to Google Drive, designed specifically for obsolete systems like Windows 7, which no longer support the installation of the Google Drive desktop application for scheduled backups.
+This project provides a Python-based script for automating file uploads to Google Drive, designed specifically for obsolete systems like Windows 7, which no longer support the installation of the Google Drive desktop application for scheduled backups.

 **Directory Scan:**
 Finds the latest file in D:\BKUP by modification time.